-In other words, we can say that Charge can neither be created nor be destroyed and there is a total conservation of charge.
+In other words, we can say that: Charge can neither be created nor be destroyed and there is total conservation of charge.

 Stay tuned with BYJU’S to learn more about conservation of energy, electric charge and much more.